 class MyClass:

-๐งน 11.
+...๐งน 11.
 Using linters โ

-automatically check or format code according to PEP 8.
+Tools like flake8, pylint, or black automatically check or format code according to PEP 8.

-auto-formats your code:
+black auto-formats your code:

 bash

-๐งฉ 12.
+pip install black๐งฉ 12.
 Continuation Line Indentation โ

 Use 4 spaces for wrapped lines, aligning naturally or with parentheses: